NCKU-2025-ORA-TeamC/Deep-Reinforcement-Learning-for-PM-of-Repairable-Machines-in-a-Flow-Line-System-Simulation-Study-/README.md

 ## 4.2 Analysis

-The DDQN is trained and evaluated separately under Scenario A and Scenario B using identical learning hyperparameters.
-This ensures that observed performance differences are attributable to system structure rather than algorithmic tuning.
+The DDQN is trained and evaluated separately under Scenario A and Scenario B using identical network architectures and learning hyperparameters.
+This design ensures that observed performance differences can be attributed to differences in system structure and stochastic characteristics rather than algorithmic tuning.

 For each scenario, we track:
 - Episode-level cumulative reward (total cost)